keitoronto/Module_5_Challenge/README.md

 4. Compute the portfolio value of cryptocurrencies and print the results.

-#### Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)
+#### Collect Investments Data Using Yahoo Finance: `SPY` (stocks) and `AGG` (bonds)

-**Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key.

 1. Create two variables named `my_agg` and `my_spy` and set them equal to `200` and `50`, respectively.

-2. Set the Alpaca API key and secret key variables, then create the Alpaca API object using the `tradeapi.REST` function from the Alpaca SDK.

-3. Format the current date as ISO format.
-You may change the date set in the starter code to the current date.

-4. Get the current closing prices for `SPY` and `AGG` using Alpaca's `get_bars()` function.
+4. Get the current closing prices for `SPY` and `AGG` using Yahoo Finance ` function.
 Transform the function's response to a Pandas DataFrame and preview the data.

-5. Pick the `SPY` and `AGG` close prices from the Alpaca's `get_bars()` DataFrame response and store them as Python variables.
+5. Pick the `SPY` and `AGG` close prices from the Yahoo Finance ` DataFrame response and store them as Python variables.
 Print the closing values for validation.

 6. Compute the value in dollars of the current amount of shares and print the results.